While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 Having already given Lance to Troyle, Adalina embraced him.
 “We’ll be here, so please be safe and come back.”

 “I will.
-Thanks for everything mom.”
+Thank you for everything.”

 “It’ll be fine.
 I’ve troubled them enough as it is.”